Bry-die/NC-NEWS/README.md

 -Clone the repo
 -Navigate to the repo and cd into NC-NEWS
--Install the dependencies using
+Install the dependencies using
     ###npm install
--Run
+Run
     ###npm start
 to run a local version of the site
 -Use the default username to login to the site (tickle122)